-- 1. Right click on forest_stands_2012 and select Duplicate - 2.
-You get a new layer named forest_stands_2012 copy that you can use to define a different style, for example with no filling and red borders. - Now you have two different visualizations of the forest stands and you can decide which one to display for your detail map. - 3.
-Go back to the print layout window often to see what the map would look like.
+- Right click on forest_stands_2012 and select Duplicate - you get a new layer named forest_stands_2012 copy that you can use to define a different style, for example with no filling and red borders.

+Now you have two different visualizations of the forest stands and you can decide which one to display for your detail map.

+Go back to the Print Layout window often to see what the map would look like.
 For the purposes of creating detailed maps, you are looking for a symbology that looks good not at the scale of the whole forest area (left image below) but at a closer scale (right image below).
-Remember to use Update map preview and Set map extent to match main canvas extent whenever you change the zoom in your map or the layout.
+Remember to use Update preview and Set to map canvas extent whenever you change the zoom in your map or the layout.